Updated June 2, 2026

 Layer One: The Owned Audience Foundation

 An owned audience is the only distribution channel that no platform, algorithm, or competitor can take away.
 LinkedIn newsletters, email lists, and podcast subscriber bases are the three most valuable owned channels for B2B executives because they provide direct access to subscribers who have explicitly opted into the executive's content.
-LinkedIn's 2026 data shows the platform has 1.2 billion members with 80% of B2B leads originating there — which means a LinkedIn newsletter competes for attention within the highest-density B2B buyer environment that exists.
+LinkedIn has roughly 1.3 billion members and is consistently cited as the source of around 80% of B2B leads generated through social media — which means a LinkedIn newsletter competes for attention within one of the highest-density B2B buyer environments that exists.
 Building a subscriber base of even 5,000 engaged industry professionals creates a reliable weekly reach that no paid channel can match on a cost-per-engagement basis.

 The critical discipline of owned audience building is content consistency.
 An email list or LinkedIn newsletter that publishes sporadically trains subscribers to ignore it.
 A weekly or bi-weekly cadence, maintained for 12 or more months, trains subscribers to anticipate and open each issue — which is what transforms an email list from a vanity metric into a genuine pipeline asset.
-The Edelman-LinkedIn 2025 data finding that 71% of decision-makers find thought leadership more persuasive than traditional marketing applies specifically to this context: the executive who arrives in a buyer's inbox as a trusted editorial voice has a fundamentally different commercial relationship than one who arrives as an advertiser.
+The Edelman-LinkedIn 2025 finding that 71% of hidden decision-makers say thought leadership is more effective than traditional marketing at demonstrating a vendor's potential value applies specifically to this context: the executive who arrives in a buyer's inbox as a trusted editorial voice has a fundamentally different commercial relationship than one who arrives as an advertiser.

 Layer Two: The Earned Media Network